 a saxophone quartet consortium

-She is Percussion Instructor at Reinhardt University, where she teaches Applied Lessons and a variety of music classes, in addition to directing the Reinhardt University Percussion Ensemble.
-Her degrees in Percussion Performance are from the University of Cincinnati College-Conservatory of Music where she studied with Allen Otte of the Percussion Group Cincinnati, and Georgia State University with Stockhausen specialist and New Music champion Stuart Gerber.
+Olivia Kieffer is an American composer, percussionist, and educator.
+She is former adjunct music faculty at Reinhardt University (2009 – 2017), where she taught Applied Lessons and World Music, and directed the Percussion Ensemble.
+She has degrees in percussion from the University of Cincinnati College-Conservatory of Music where she studied with Allen Otte and the Percussion Group Cincinnati; and Georgia State University, studying with Stockhausen specialist Stuart Gerber.

 Olivia collaborates regularly with composers William Susman and Douwe Eisenga, and often arranges + performs their music, as well as the music of Marc Mellits.
 In the fall of 2016, she performed a recital of minimalist and postminimalist keyboard percussion works, featuring her “10 Short Pieces for Solo Vibraphone”, plus world premieres by William Susman, Brian Kozaczek, and Francesco Di Fiore.
 She currently studies composition independently with Marc Mellits, and with Amanda Schoofs at UW-Milwaukee, where she is studying for a Master’s degree in Composition.
 She has studied engraving independently with Douwe Eisenga.